 Big Screen Classics: and the Award Nearly Went to… – Feb/Mar 2019

 Our daily classics series – Big Screen Classics – will, throughout February and March, showcase the best films that didn’t win an Oscar.
-Coinciding with the 91st Academy Awards, the season will remind audiences of some of the films which didn’t take home the biggest prize of the year: from Psycho (Alfred Hitchcock, 1960) and Raging Bull (Martin Scorsese, 1980) to The Color Purple (Steven Spielberg, 1985) and In the Mood for Love (Wong Kar-Wai, 2000).
+Coinciding with the 91st Academy Awards, the season will remind audiences of some of the films which didn’t take home the biggest prize of the year: from Psycho (Alfred Hitchcock, 1960) and Raging Bull (Martin Scorsese, 1980) to The Color Purple (Steven Spielberg, 1985).

 BFI Flare: London LGBTQ+ Film Festival – 21-31 March 2019